SteveArr/FictionalNameGenerator/README.md

 # FictionalNameGenerator
 Generates fictional names.
 Best for use in science fiction and fantasy.
-C# static class.
+C# static class.  .Net Core / 4.5

 Sample of generated names:
 Fizi